COLUMN-Trump and China may think they hold winning trade war hands. They're bluffing: Russell

 Beijing’s gamble is that they can hold out longer than the U.S. economy, and that Trump will lose the election next year.

 Both are risky strategies, and following them increases the risk that everybody loses.
-(Editing by Richard Pullin; editing by Richard Pullin)
+(Editing by Richard Pullin)